Hand In Glove at 40: How Johnny Marr and Morrissey wrote the Smiths' debut single

 Hand In Glove was The Smiths’ first single, released in May 1983.
 It was the start of an illustrious career for singer and lyricist Morrissey and guitarist and songwriter Johnny Marr.
 But the genesis of the song was not without some drama as Marr tried to capture an elusive riff…

 In fact, as Marr explained to Radio X’s John Kennedy at a special evening of conversation with the Manchester musician, the main guitar line was influenced by David Bowie’s classic Rebel Rebel and the funky work of Chic’s Nile Rodgers.

-Speaking at An Evening Of Conversation With Johnny Marr at Radio X, the guitarist explained that the idea came from his early years learning the instrument.
+Speaking at An Evening Of Conversation With Johnny Marr at Radio X in June 2018, the guitarist explained that the idea came from his early years learning the instrument.

 “Once I’d learnt Jean Genie, I was kind of like I don’t need to know anyone else’s stuff now,” he admitted.
 “That was kind of my passport - everyone was like ‘What can you play?’
 Well I can play Rebel Rebel!
 About three years later, they’d say ‘How are you getting on?’
 I’d say… well I can still play Rebel Rebel."